-- Materials costs for: - o items prepaid by the borrower in cash (must document), or - up to 50% of materials costs for items not yet paid for by the Borrower or contractor where a contract is established with the supplier (must document) and an order is placed with the manufacturer for delivery at a later date. - Draw not to exceed the lessor of 50% of the materials or \$15,000. - The specification of repairs/contractors bid must clearly document the exact materials and costs for which materials draw funds are to be advanced. - Checks will be made payable to the borrower and contractor. - A materials draw is not included in the allowable number of draws (max 5 draws).
+- Materials costs for: - o items prepaid by the borrower in cash (must document), or - up to 50% of materials costs for items not yet paid for by the Borrower or contractor where a contract is established with the supplier (must document) and an order is placed with the manufacturer for delivery at a later date. - Draw not to exceed the lessor of 50% of the documented materials cost or \$37,500. - The specification of repairs/contractors bid must clearly document the exact materials and costs for which materials draw funds are to be advanced. - Checks will be made payable to the borrower and contractor. - A materials draw is not included in the allowable number of draws (max 5 draws).